Loading...

 What is UV Coating?

-If you're aiming for a high-gloss, durable finish on your packaging, UV coating1 could be the solution you’re seeking.
+If you're aiming for a high-gloss, durable finish on your packaging, UV coating could be the solution you’re seeking.
 But does it wear off over time?

 UV coating is a high-gloss varnish applied to printed materials and cured using ultraviolet light.
 This process creates a durable finish that enhances colors and offers protection against wear and tear.